Human Perception of Audio Deepfakes: Experiment

-To allow for a more detailed analysis, the following data was queried for each user: the gender, the IT experience level (1-5), the age, and the location (inferred via the IP).
-There were 30\% woman participating in the survey and four persons without a specified gender.
-The age distribution is visualized in Figure~\ref{fig:ageDistribution}, the number of participants per country and per IT skill level are displayed in Table~\ref{tab:participantsPerCountry} and Table~\ref{tab:skill}.
+To allow for a more detailed analysis, we asked the users to supply some information about themselves.
+We asked for their IT experience on a Likert scale of 1 to 5 (where 1 is low knowledge and 5 is expert).
+Users also supplied their age and whether they self-identified as native English speakers.
+For our $ $ participants, the distributions of these characteristics are displayed in Table~\ref{tab:skill} and Figure~\ref{fig:ageDistribution}.
+There are 105participants for whom English is a mother tongue and 367participants for which it is not.

-\subsection{Audio Deepfake Dataset}
+\subsection{Audio deepfake dataset}

-We base our experiments on the the ASVspoof Challenge 2019 dataset \cite{wang2020asvspoof}.
-The AI model is trained only on the `train' split of the data.
-In the online experiment, we use audios only from the `eval' split of the data.
-Thus, we maintain a valid train/test split.
-The `eval' split contains 7355 bona-fide samples, and for each of the attack algorithms in the eval dataset ('A07' - 'A19'), it contains 4919 spoofed samples.
+We base our experiments on the ASVspoof Challenge 2019 dataset \cite{wang2020asvspoof}, a dataset used for bench-marking automatic spoof detection tools and AI algorithms.
+It comprises many different types of spoofing attack techniques (referred to as attack IDs).
+It is also multi-purpose and can be used in tasks such as automatic interactive voice response systems or speaker recognition.
+The AI model that we describe in Section~\ref{sec:model} was trained only with the `train' split of the data.
+In the online gamified experiment, we present the human players and AI model with audio taken only from the `eval' split of the data.
+Thus, we maintain a proper train/test split.
+The `eval' split contains 7355 bonafide audio samples.
+For each of the 13 different spoofing attack techniques in the evaluation dataset (`A07' - `A19'), there are 4919 spoofed audio samples.
+The authors employ a set of spoofing systems, where each model is categorized either as a Text-to-Speech model (TTS), voice-conversion model (VC) or waveform synthesis model (WC), c.f.~\cite{wang2020asvspoof}.

-\subsection{Model Selection and Training}
+\subsection{Model selection and training}